 Documentation of each of the prerequisites having been completed at an accredited United States, U.S. territory, or Canadian institution of higher learning is required.

 - one semester of biochemistry: advanced course preferred.
 Bioengineering courses will not fulfill this requirement.

 - one year of biology with lab: a year-long biology course sequence with lab that stresses general concepts required.
 Bioengineering courses as well as courses in micro- or molecular biology, cellular biology, genetics and histology will not fulfill this requirement.

 - one semester of human anatomy with lab: advanced course preferred.
-Courses in vertebrate embryology and developmental anatomy will not fulfill this requirement.
+Courses in vertebrate embryology, neuroanatomy and developmental anatomy will not fulfill this requirement.

 - one semester of human physiology: advanced course preferred.
 Courses in mammalian physiology and embryology will not fulfill this requirement.

 - one year of chemistry with lab: a year-long course sequence in general chemistry with lab required.

 - one year of physics with lab: a year-long course sequence in general physics with lab required.

 - one semester of calculus: precalculus will not fulfill this requirement.

 - one semester of advanced statistics: preferably for the life sciences.
-Introductory or basic courses will not fulfill this requirement.
+Elementary or basic courses will not fulfill this requirement.

 - one semester of English with expository writing: can also be fulfilled with other expository writing courses in the humanities.
 Science courses with extensive writing components can fulfill this requirement as well.